nguyenphuminh/catniff/README.md

 # Catniff

-Catniff is an experimental tensor ops library and autograd engine made to be Torch-like (its name is a play on "catnip" and "differentiation").
-This project is heavily under development currently, so keep in mind that APIs can be completely unstable and backwards-incompatible.
+Catniff is a small deep learning framework for Javacript, built to be Torch-like, but more direct on tensors and autograd usage like Tinygrad.
+This project is under development currently, so keep in mind that APIs can be unstable and backwards-incompatible.
+On a side-note, the name is a play on "catnip" and "differentiation".

 ## Setup